Prosthetics/Orthotics Program Policy

 Students who do not meet the terms of Satisfactory Academic Progress will be subject to a SAP Suspension, during which the student will not be eligible to receive federal financial aid.
 In order to reinstate federal financial aid eligibility after a SAP suspension, students must meet the following criteria for reinstatement:

-- Complete 100% of the courses you enroll in for your suspension term with a grade of pass.
+- Complete two-thirds (66.6%) all cumulative units attempted since the start of your degree program with a grade of pass.
 Grades of D, F, X, Y, N, W, and V will not be considered sufficient for meeting Satisfactory Academic Progress.
-Receiving these grades will disqualify you from receiving financial aid in the following payment periods.

 Please note that SAP Warning and Suspension will carry over from one certificate enrollment to another.